MaibornWolff/codecharta/gh-pages/_posts/how-to/2020-08-17-fixate-folders-with-a-custom-cc-json.md

 ![Example]({{site.baseurl}}/assets/images/posts/how-to/fixate-folders/fixate-folder-example.jpg)

-In order to build a valid custom `.cc.json`, these rules must be followed:
+The following rules apply in order to build a valid custom `.cc.json`:

 -   The values of `left`, `top`, `width` and `height` must be in range of `[0, 100]
 -   The value `left + width` or `top + height` must be in a range of `[0, 100]`.